A Tale of Two Cities (speech): Background

 Kennedy was upset that Mondale did not want him to be the keynote speaker and stated that the person chosen for the role should be among the Democrats who had remained neutral during the presidential primaries.
 Cuomo agreed in principle, and told Mondale's staff that if he were ultimately made keynote speaker it would have to be made clear to Kennedy that Cuomo had thought he was a better fit and that he had been chosen at the behest of Mondale.
 On the evening of June 20, Kennedy called Cuomo over the phone.
 Cuomo stated that he had turned down Mondale's offer and tried to convince him to select the senator instead.
 Kennedy said he had heard from Mondale's aides that Mondale wanted Cuomo to give the speech, and said "I am calling, Mario, to say I think you should say yes.
 I can't think of anyone better...if they get back to you, you ought to say yes.
 I will do whatever they want me to do."
 By the end of the conversation, Cuomo was persuaded to accept the role of keynote speaker.
 An hour later he received a phone call from Mondale and DNC Chairman Charles Manatt.
 According to Cuomo, he then realized they had coordinated with Kennedy to try and convince him to deliver the keynote.
 The governor wrote in his diary, "They tried very hard to sound warm, sincere, and endearing, and none of it worked."
 Cuomo accepted Mondale's renewed offer, though he voiced his belief that the candidate had made a mistake.
 Cuomo was officially announced as the DNC keynote speaker on June 21.
 He was the first New Yorker to be designated the role since Martin H. Glynn in 1916.

 Andrew Cuomo and Russert reviewed footage of past convention keynote addresses to devise a strategy for maximizing the speech's resonance with the audience.
 Mario Cuomo spent several days sifting through various ideas and determining his argument.
 He penned a draft on July 7.
-Lawyer Mark J. Green and journalist Jack Newfield both offered suggestions for the language.
+Lawyer Mark Green and journalist Jack Newfield both offered suggestions for the language.
 Cuomo read numerous versions aloud in the dining room of the New York State Executive Mansion to his advisers and went through up to 60 different drafts before he was "comfortable" with the work.
 When he felt it was nearly finished, he presented it to his staff in the press room of the governor's office in 2 World Trade Center.
 They were unmoved, so he revised his argument by moving his criticism of Reagan's policies from the middle of the speech to the beginning.
 Cuomo delivered it again, but Andrew voiced his concern that the ending was not rhetorically potent.
 Cuomo's chief speechwriter, Peter Quinn, then read through the governor's diaries to find a life event he could write about.
 Quinn settled on incorporating a story of Cuomo's father, an Italian immigrant, working long shifts at his grocery store until his feet bled.